jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - Configure the peering connection in the hub only (v2) to allow gateway transit.
       - Configure the peering connection in each spoke (V1 and V3) to use remote gateways
       - Configure all peering connections to allow forwarded traffic
+  - The traffic between virtual machines in peered virtual networks uses the Microsoft backbone infrastructure.
+  - Take note that if your VNet peering connection is in a Disconnected state, it means one of the links created was deleted.
+To re-establish a peering connection, you will need to delete the disconnected peer and recreate it.
 - VPNs
   - VPN Gateway
     - Establishes connectivity between VNets, similar to VNet peering